-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of International Hospitality Management (AK3708) Bachelor of Laws NCEA (AK1008) 60 credits at Level 3 over 4 subjects, including at least three from the approved subject list.
-This should include a minimum of 18 credits at merit level or above in any one of Classical Studies, English, Geography, History, History of Art, Te Reo Mãori, Te Reo Rangatira CIE A minimum of three subjects, including a minimum grade of CatAS level in one of the following: Classical Studies, English, Geography, History, History of Art Bachelor of Māori Development Preferred subjects on entry are: English and Mãori (AK3453) Interview may be required.
-Bachelor of Mathematical Sciences NCEA Interview may be required.
-(AK1271) 24 Level 3 credits from a combination of Mathematics with Calculus, Statistics and Modelling, Physics or Computing (with a minimum of 12 Level 3 credits in Mathematics with Calculus and a minimum of 10 Level 3 credits in Statistics and Modelling).
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of International Hospitality Management (AK3708) Bachelor of Laws (AK1008) NCEA 60 credits at Level 3 over 4 subjects, including at least three from the approved subject list.
+This should include a minimum of 18 credits at merit level or above in any one of Te Reo Māori, Te Reo Rangatira or any language rich subject.
+CIE A minimum of three subjects, including a minimum grade of C at AS level in any language rich subject.
+Bachelor of Māori Development (AK3453) Preferred subjects on entry are: English and Māori Interview may be required.
+Bachelor of Mathematical Sciences (AK1271) NCEA 24 Level 3 credits from a combination of Mathematics with Calculus, Statistics and Modelling, Physics or Computing (with a minimum of 12 Level 3 credits in Mathematics with Calculus and a minimum of 10 Level 3 credits in Statistics and Modelling).
 CIE Mathematics at A Levels.
+Interview may be required.
+Bachelor of Medical Laboratory Science (AK3432) Must be capable of meeting HPCA ^b Act requirements and provide a police clearance.
+NCEA 14 Level 3 credits in Biology, Chemistry, Statistics and Modelling CIE Biology, Chemistry and Mathematics including Statistics